t3-oss/create-t3-app/www/src/pages/en/folder-structure.md

 ---
 title: Folder Structure
-description: Folder structure of a newly scaffolded Create T3 App
+description: Folder structure of a newly scaffolded T3 App
 layout: ../../layouts/docs.astro
 ---

-The following is the folder structure of a newly scaffolded Create T3 App, with all options selected.
+The following is the folder structure of a newly scaffolded T3 App, with all options selected.

 Further down, the description of each folder indicates its purpose and if it is only included with selected libraries.